 One of the toughest things a man can have is sensitive skin.

-Not just the bleeding but the burning sensation that’s downright hideous.
+It’s not just the bleeding but the burning sensation that’s downright hideous.

-The default tool men have would be a cartridge razor.
+The default tool men would be a cartridge razor.
 However, there’s one caveat, these tools have as much as 6 blades!

 Imagine the irritation that 6 blades raking across your skin.

-Safety razor would be our tool of choice
+Safety razor would be our tool of choice.

 Another tool that experts recommend would be a safety razor.
-This in my opinion is one of the best tools for shaving sensitive skin.
+This, in my opinion, is one of the best tools for shaving sensitive skin.

-But the learning curve for a safety razor is steeper and it takes longer to shave.
+But the learning curve for a safety razor is steeper, and it takes longer to shave.
 So this may not fit the needs of a busy individual who needs to get his shaving done quickly.

 Enter the electric razor.
 Recent advances in electric shaver design deliver closer shaves with less irritation.
 And there are options to choose from that allow you to wet shave.

 The problem isn’t really the effectiveness.
 Good brands like Gillette will shave close fast.
-One big issue would be cost.
+One big issue would cost.

 The more blades you pack in, the smaller the gap.
-Dead skin, hair and other contaminants fill those gaps quickly.
+Dead skin, hair, and other contaminants fill those gaps quickly.

 See what I mean?
 The best course of action would be replacing the read with a fresh cartridge.
 But since these cost a lot of money (around $30++ for a pack of eight), you hold back.